ngittlen/TwitchAutoGifBot/README.md

 - Start the bot in !commandMode
 - Eliminate refresh blink
 - Have it live update (unsure how besides maybe encoding all gifs into video stream or maybe canvas element, need to investigate)
-- option to have gifs only display around edge of screen
+- reduce overlap of gifs by excluding occupied regions